iPad 8 LTE Battery Replacement

 Step 36

-- Grab a Phillips screwdriver and go ahead and unscrew the three 1.4 mm-long screws holding the display cable bracket in place.
-Easy does it!
+- Grab your Phillips screwdriver and twist out those three 1.4 mm-long screws holding the display cable bracket.

 Step 37

-- Grab those tweezers or use your fingers to gently pop off the display cable bracket.
-You've got this!
+- Grab your tweezers or use your fingers to carefully remove the display cable bracket.

 Tools Used